mitch-mooney/netball_prediction/README.md

 This model assumes you have already gathered the super netball or ANZ premiership data using SupernetballR https://github.com/SteveLane/superNetballR and saved the matches as JSON files in a folder.

-The more data you have to train your model the better it will be so consider adding in ANZP as well or even ANZ Premiership.
+The more data you have to train your model the better it will be so consider adding in ANZ Premiership, Super Netball and even ANZ Premiership.

 The scripts are designed to be run in sequence after you've installed the required packages and added the upcoming fixture to the the fixture.csv file: